funilrys/PyFunceble/docs/configuration.rst

     **Default value:** :code:`potentially_up`

-    **Description:** Set the default filename where we are going to put every potentially active data.
+    **Description:** Set the default filename where we are going to put all potentially active data.

 :code:`outputs[http_analytic][filenames][up]`
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^